MariamMohamedEid/DiscountRuleEngine/README.md

 - Select the top two applicable discount rules for each transaction and average their values.
 - Calculate the final price after discount.
 - Log each processed transaction to a file.
-- Export the final processed transactions to a new CSV file.
+- Export the final processed transactions to a databse

 ## Business Rules Implemented